 The naked smokey is the newest addition to my naked collection and one of my favourites, and certainly the one that I was most excited about buying as like I have mentioned I am a smokey eye girl at heart.
 The packaging for this one was improved and it is the best quality packaging, and I like how it stands up on its own so you can easily see the shades if it is on a table etc. I also like how they changed the format of the palette so instead of in colour order (Pale to dark) it went in blocks of four of the shadow types.
 At first I didn’t like this but actually I have started to really like it as it is easy to create different looks.
 Weirdly and ironically, my favourite eye makeup to create with this palette is a pale gold look, by blending whiskey into my crease and then adding dirtysweet and radar all over my lid with a flat brush sprayed with fixed+, it is so pretty and perfect for a summer everyday look.

 Gwen Stefani collaborated with urban decay in 2016 in order to create a lovely collection, which included this beauty of an eyeshadow palette.
 I absolutely adore these range of colours, they are all relatively natural and light for during the day but you also have two pops of colour (a vivid blue and pink) that are fun to play around with and also some darker mattes to smoke out the neutrals.
 Honestly it’s such a great palette and one I would recommend to people who are starting out in makeup and want to experiment with eyeshadow (but nothing too heavy).
 My favourite shade in the whole palette is punk, it’s a really deep brown with red undertones.
 I wear this shade most days and I absolutely love it, it’s a staple in my whole collection and like no other shade I own, it’s so versatile and perfect for both everyday use and on an evening as well.
-This collection was limited edition but if you can get your hands on it buy it, it’s a perfect neutral palette especially for brown eyed makeup lovers, as the deep blue (danger) would look so beautiful underneath your eye to make your eyes pop.
+This collection was limited edition but if you can get your hands on it buy it, it’s a perfect neutral palette especially for brown eyed makeup lovers, as the deep blue (danger) would look so beautiful underneath your eye to make your eyes pop and definitely one of my favourite products in this urban decay brand insight.

-This was such a long post, and certainly the longest post I have done for a makeup brand insight.
-I just love talking about cosmetics so always go off on tangents and can’t cut it down, I just hope that if you have got this far you love makeup as much as me so you don’t mind all that much.
+This urban decay brand insight was such a long post, and certainly the longest post I have done for a makeup brand insight.
+I just love talking about cosmetics so always go off on tangents and can’t cut it down!
 Overall I love urban decay and it is a really good brand, however in the future I want to move away from eyes and try some other products that they make.
 I’m in particular awe of the lipsticks, they have over 100 shades I believe and some of them look very interesting.
 I tried a matte peach nude on in the carnaby street store last month and loved it, so I might have to treat myself in the future.